 Key Man Insurance

 Key man insurance offers your business financial protection in the form of a lump sum of money in the event of death or critical illness of a key person.
 Covering your company against loss of profits, loss of revenue and or capital value of your business.
 It is more like a life insurance for the person, and it is ideal for an employer whose knowledge, work or contribution to the company is uniquely valuable to the business.
 With this insurance, you can offset hiring costs or losses until the right successor is identified.
+Its best to use a whole of market broker when looking for a keyman insurance quote as you get to compare all the UK providers for cover making sure you get the right product at the best price.

 Shareholder Protection Insurance